hoardinghopes/embodying-buber/src/posts/post-6.md

 >
 > But you can also turn it around: the word also teaches you _how_ to love even when it's hard: keep saying hello and goodbye to whatever arises in the moment.

 On the in-breath, say hello to whatever arises, whatever feeling or thought or sensation.
-Just say hello without worrying about it or geting attached to it.
+Just say hello without worrying about it or getting attached to it.
 On the out-breath, say goodbye to whatever is there, even though it may linger.

 Inhale, _hello_; exhale, _goodbye_.